 Offered as a second year elective in the Bachelor of Health Science.
 Students undertaking this unit must have the prerequisite below.
 The unit may not be available every year.

 An introductory physics course for health science professionals.
-This subject provides an introduction to the topics of mechanics, waves, fluids and thermodynamics, sound, optics, atomic and nuclear physics.
+This subject provides an introduction to the topics of mechanics, waves, fluids and thermodynamics, vibrations and waves, and atomic and nuclear physics.
 CXA115 aims to provide a basic understanding of physical processes and physical problem solving techniques in order to form a basis for future studies in health sciences.

 |Unit name||Physics for Health Sciences|